strapi/community-resources/README.md

-# constellation
+# The-Michelin-Guide
-A home for our Strapi Stars
+This guide provides useful information to the Strapi Stars

 ### About the Program